eklavya11/MewbotCatcher-SimpleInstall/README.md

 # Read carefully !
 The free trial is available here in the release tab !
 This is not the bot !
-The free version was available on the discord server below.
+The free version is available on the discord server below.
-Due to changes in pokécord's ways, the free version doesn't work anymore and is not updatable.
+The free version is only there for Proof of Work purposes, it won't catch, spam and display your list !
 The paid version has been updated to work with the new Pokécord's update.

 # PokeCatcher-SimpleInstall
 AutoCatcher and helper for Pokecord !!